Hall Table Repurposed Dresser

-You know I love cutting up furniture.
-Although this one wasn’t really too hard, it was a little harder than I expected.
+I love cutting up furniture.
+Although this hall table made from a dresser wasn’t too hard, it was a little more complicated than I expected.

 Designing the Upcycled Dresser into a Hall Table

-I felt like it wanted to be a hall table, but I didn’t want to build a base for it.
-So, I started by removing some of the drawers.
+It wanted to be a hall table, but I didn’t want to build a base for it, so I started by removing some of the drawers.

 I LOVE what I do!
-There’s something about furniture demolition that is really fun!
+There’s something about furniture demolition that is very rewarding!

 Cut the Sides from the Dresser

 First, I used my jigsaw to cut out each end of the dresser.
-Not the best execution of a design…. but it’s all good!
+It’s not the best design execution, but it’s all good!

-These were the pieces that fell to the ground as I was cutting the sides to make a new hall table.
+These pieces fell to the ground as I cut the sides to make a new hall table.

-To do this, I drew a line right on the edge of the support pieces, then drilled a hole in order to allow my blade to start the cut.
+To cut away the pieces, I drew a line right on the edge of the support pieces and drilled a hole to allow my jigsaw blade to start the cut.

 This is what I was left with.
 Do you think it’s looking like a hall table (sofa table)?